tinuva/SDRPlusPlusBrown/readme.md

 * was playing with slow resizing (zooming) of the waterfall.
 Found a place to optimize it using SSE vector operations in most deep loop.
   Gained 300% speedup.
 Still single-threaded, multithreaded will come later.

+2023.02.05

+* rewrote ft8 layout.
+Added bandwidth slider as one user suggested on discord.
+Added UI scale less than 100% as another user suggested on discord.

 ## Feedback